-You can install the switch freestanding (on a desktop) or wall-mounted, using the VESA-standard mounting holes and supplied wall-mount kit.
+You can install the switch freestanding (on a desktop), wall-mounted, using the VESA-standard mounting holes and supplied wall-mount kit, or rack-mounted in a standard 19-inch rack, using the supplied rack-mount kit.
 The switch is IEEE compliant and offers low latency.
 All ports can automatically negotiate to the highest speed, which makes the switch very suitable for a mixed environment with Gigabit Ethernet and Fast Ethernet.